How Long Should You Wait to Swim After Shocking Your Pool?

 Pool shock is a useful tool for keeping your pool clean.
 You want to be able to enjoy swimming with your family and friends in a safe environment as much as possible, and pool shock is great for that.
 You just have to make sure that you use it correctly and use it early enough in preparation.

-If you’re unsure how to do this, or confused about any of the specifics, contact our experts.
+If you’re unsure how to shock your pool or confused about how long to wait to add chlorine after shock or any other related topic, contact us right away.
 We’re always happy to help.